 Day 9: Braunschweig.
 Braunschweig (Brunswick) was residence of Henry the Lion, one of the most powerful princes in 12th-century Europe.
 The Romanesque cathedral has extensive frescoes of c.
 1220, a rare survival.
 Opposite stands Henry's castle; now a museum, it displays the Lion Monument, the first free-standing monumental bronze sculpture since Roman times.
-Overnight Quedlinburg.
+Final night in Quedlinburg.